omnibenchmark-renku/contributed-project-templates/omnibench-processing/README.md

 - Dimension reduction (`runPCA`, `runUMAP`)

-II. **Fill in the fields in the `src/config.sh`**.
-The most important fields are
+II.
+If you haven't provided the metadata during the creation of the project or if you want to modify them: check the `src/config.sh` file.
+Be especially aware of:

 - `OMNI_DATA_RAW`, a keyword that should match the tag that you defined in your renku data project(s).
 We encourage you to check your keyword by passing it to this link: `https://renkulab.io/knowledge-graph/datasets?query=` and check that the desired datasets are retrieved with your query.

-- `OMNI_DATA_PROCESSED`, the keyword that will be latter used by the methods to query the processed data.
+- `OMNI_DATA_PROCESS`, the keyword that will be latter used by the methods to query the processed data.
 Typically it is the tag that you used for your raw data, followed by `_processed`.

 III.
 Run `bash src/process_data.sh`.
 Once finished, your processed data are uploaded to renku and available for the next step of omnibenchmark.